Peru's Boluarte seeks earlier elections as angry protests simmer on

 In posts on Twitter shortly afterwards, Castillo said there had been a "massacre of my people" and again called on the armed forces to end the bloodshed.

+Peru's Supreme Court later on Tuesday ruled that a legal appeal from Castillo was baseless.

-Four adolescents were killed by gunfire amid protests that have mainly hit rural areas of the country, according to statements from public defense and police officials.
+Among the victims from the social unrest are four adolescents who were killed by gunfire in rural areas of the country, according to statements from public defense and police officials.

 Three airports, in Apurimac, Arequipa, and the tourist hub of Cusco, remained shuttered on Tuesday due to the unrest.